yvan/yvan.github.io/_posts/2016-03-04-siloed-life.md

 humans can keep the silos or parts of their lives working but no matter how hard they try they cannot stop themselves from getting hurt.

+i think it's unrealistic to have no silos. just think long and hard about what you split away from yourself. the delusion could hurt you.

 you can silo your life.

 you should not.